yzengal/ICDE21-HST/README.md

 # ICDE21-HST
 This repository stores the source code of the proposed algorithms to construct or update a Hierarchically Separated Tree (HST) in the following paper.
+ICDE21-HST-Full.pdf is the full paper and ICDE21-HST-github.ppsx is our presentation slides.

 [1] Yuxiang Zeng, Yongxin Tong, Lei Chen.
 "HST+: An Efficient Index for Embedding Arbitrary Metric Spaces."
 IEEE International Conference on Data Engineering (**ICDE**), 2021.